alexander-pick/flareon6/README.md

 6 - made me go nuts, wrote a reflection based loader and many many tests to solve this

-7 - very interesting construct using python, the linear algebra stuff was a bit tricky
+7 - very interesting construct using python, the linear algebra stuff was a bit tricky but solveable using Z3

+8 - solved with an iNES IDA Loader, FCEUX and love for code

+9 - twisted min games in x86 asm, solved using IDA and Z3